 Are you optimizing for mobile?

-Mobile optimization using A/B and multivariate testing has been proven to be one of the most effective and immediate methods to increase visitor engagement, mobile application adoption, and content consumption.
-Testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards mobile optimization.
-Tests have proven that showing mobile users content that is specifically tailored for mobile devices improves the user experience, makes the site stickier, and ultimately, increases conversion rates.
-With mobile targeting, web marketers and analysts are able to test, measure, and deliver the content, layout, and promotional offers that are most effective for each mobile device category.
+Mobile optimization using A/B testing and multivariate testing has been proven to be one of the most effective and immediate methods to increase visitor engagement, mobile application adoption, and content consumption.
+A/B Testing a subset of existing, highly-trafficked content on a targeted mobile audience can provide a low-cost and low-risk stepping stone towards mobile optimization.
+A/B tests have proven that showing mobile users content that is specifically tailored for mobile devices improves the user experience, makes the site stickier, and ultimately, increases conversion rates.
+With mobile targeting, web marketers and analysts are able to A/B test, measure, and deliver the content, layout, and promotional offers that are most effective for each mobile device category.

 The bottom line is this: By implementing an optimization program on your web and mobile sites, you will deliver a better experience to users, which in turn will help you meet and exceed your marketing goals.